 Moody defines a toxic colleague as one that:

 - Stifles your talent and limits others' opportunities for advancement

-- Twists circumstances and conversations to his/her benefit
+- Twists circumstances and conversations to his or her benefit

 - Reminds co-workers constantly or publicly of a disappointing experience or unmet expectation

 - Takes credit or avoids recognition for others' new ideas and extra efforts

 - Fails to respect co-workers' needs for personal space and time

 "There are no neutral relationships," Moody said.
-"Each one moves you forward or holds you back; helps you or hurts you.
+"Each one moves you forward or holds you back, helps you or hurts you.
 When you know how to handle professional relationships appropriately, it will make the difference between a fulfilling work life and one that is riddled with disappointment, failure and regret."